Unior Euro17 Review

 Conclusion

 The Euro17 provides a user-friendly experience and the necessary features to solve most trailside issues.
 It's easy to carry in a pocket or a pack and incredibly quick and easy to make mid-ride adjustments.
-With black oxide coated tool-tips you'll never have to worry about rounding or spinning a wrench head, but for the $53 price tag, our testers were concerned about the durability of its plastic frame.
+With black oxide coated tool-tips you'll never have to worry about rounding or spinning a wrench head, but for the price, our testers were concerned about the durability of its plastic frame.